How To Use And Configure WordPress Widgets – Part 3

 Dragging and dropping a Pages widget into your sidebar

-• Exclude: Prevent pages from appearing on your sidebar area (3) …
+• Exclude: Hide selected pages on the sidebar navigation section (3) …

 WordPress Pages Widget settings - sort options

-To prevent certain pages from displaying to visitors, enter the Page Ids for the pages you want excluded separated by commas into the Exclude field of the widget …
+To exclude pages from displaying in your widget, type in their Page Ids separated by commas into the Exclude field of the Pages widget …

 Pages Widget settings - exclude pages

-Links to the pages will now display in your sidebar area …
+Links to the main pages will now appear in your sidebar …

 (Pages Widget on blog sidebar)

-Tip: You can add multiple Pages widgets to your sidebar.
-This is helpful if you want to display different groups of pages on your sidebar (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to your sidebar navigation area.
+This is handy if you need to display different page groups on the sidebar navigation area (e.g. “Products”, “Legal Pages” etc.)

-Before adding a Links widget to the sidebar navigation area, we recommend setting up the Links feature first …
+Before adding a Links widget to your sidebar, we recommend setting up the Links feature first …

 WordPress Links section